meuniv/NovaCub/source/swing.rst

 2. Choose one of the following – B or C

-   A. With your parent’s **permission**, take an old or broken household or mechanical item, break it down into its component pieces, and identify the purpose of five parts.
+   B. With your parent’s **permission**, take an old or broken household or mechanical item, break it down into its component pieces, and identify the purpose of five parts.
 Suggested items include a keyboard, computer, telephone, DVD player, toaster, bicycle, people counter, printer or similar item.
 Make sure to use appropriate safety precautions.

-   B. Participate in two sports, either as an individual or part of a team, and identify the levers used in each sport.
+   C. Participate in two sports, either as an individual or part of a team, and identify the levers used in each sport.

 3. Do the following: Visit a place that uses levers, such as a playground, carpentry shop, construction site, restaurant kitchen, or any other location that  uses levers.